Michigan uses multiple options for High Scool Equivalency (HSE) testing, the GED®, TASC, and HiSET.

 Mostly, tile and marble installers start their careers informally, and they will learn and gain experience while starting out as helpers on the job.
 But we can see increasingly more of these professionals who have learned their trade via schools and formal apprenticeships.
 There is no official requirement for specific education in order to become a marble or tile setter, but we can see increasingly more employers that require a high school or GED diploma before they will hire applicants.

 The majority of tile and marble installers are full-time employed, and in many commercial settings, we can find these professionals working on the weekends or evenings (and often for much higher pay) so they won’t be disturbing standard business operations.
-In 2014, around one-third of tile and marble installers were self-employed.
+Around one-third of tile and marble installers are self-employed.

 Tile & Marble Setter – The Job